ANT 100 HUMAN ORIGINS

 3, 3/0; NW14

 Human behavior and culture; formation of personality; nature of social structure, interaction, and the satisfaction of human needs.
 Cross-cultural comparisons.
 Recommended as a first or second course in anthropology.
 Offered every semester.

 Prerequisites: ANT 100, ANT 101, or permission of instructor.
 Research skills necessary to do well in upper-division Anthropology courses: finding anthropological studies in the literature, reading scientific papers and ethnographies, and conducting basic data analysis.
 Intended for Anthropology majors and minors early in their academic careers.
 Offered every spring.

-ANT 220 CASE STUDIES IN PHYSICAL ANTHROPOLOGY
+ANT 220 CASE STUDIES IN BIOLOGICAL ANTHROPOLOGY

 ANT 244 FOLKLORE AND LIFE